Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off times, start and end dates

 BBC aired four Premier League games for the first time in history last season, drawing in record numbers of viewers.

-It remains to be seen whether they will receive any games in 2020/21, with reports suggesting they won’t be.
+However, they have not been handed any games as part of the initial TV details announcement – a blow for fans hoping to catch the action on free-to-air channels.

-This is a blow for fans hoping to catch the action on free-to-air TV.
+It remains to be seen whether Sky Sports will make any games available on free-to-air channel Pick TV, a firm fan favourite from lockdown, but we’ll keep you updated with all the latest moves if they do.

 Keep checking out this page for the latest updates, and we’ll do everything we can to help you watch every moment of Premier League football on free-to-air TV, if available.